How to Meet Credit Card Minimum Spend

 Pick Up the Tab

-One way to help meet minimum spending is to always offer to pay expenses for others on your card and get reimbursed.
+One way to help meet minimum spending is always to offer to pay expenses for others on your card and get reimbursed.
 I love picking up the restaurant tab on my credit card and having people reimburse me in cash or Venmo.
 Anytime something needs to be purchased for a school, church, or other group function, I always offer to be the one to purchase whatever we need!
-Everyone will pay me back, and I get the points! – more points are a win for me!
+Everyone will pay me back, and I get the points—more points are a win for me!

 Women eating at restaurant.